SuperCater/Simple-Calculator/README.md

   * Delete | Deletes the savedata file

 # Saved Data:
-The project has a saved data .txt fil e that can be found in simplecalculator/src/data/savedata.txt.
+The project has a saved data .txt file that can be found in simplecalculator/src/data/savedata.txt.
 This file is updated everytime the project runs resulting in the ability to refer to the data later on.
+Note saving data is diabled on tax operator due to inability to log at the moment.
 ## Values
 type | Type of equation. ["multiply", "divide", "subtract", "add", "exponent", "remainder", "tax", "square", "circumference", "radius", "squarearea", "circlearea", "random", "delete"]
 ## Options